jvntra/Simple-Movie-Recommendation-System/README.md

 We chose to use two models to address two approaches in collaborative filtering recommendation engines.
 These models are KNN which is a Neigborhood-Based method of filtering (making automatic predictions) and SVD which is a model based method.

 **KNN:**

 KNN is a machine learning algorithm to find clusters of similar users (neighbors) based on common movie ratings, and make predictions using the average rating of top-k nearest neighbors.
 It uses the weighted-average of the k-most similar neighbors to issue a predicted rating.

 **SVD:**

  SVD is another machine learning algorithm that tries to explain complex relationships between variables in a dataset by decomposing the dataset or matrix and centering on latent relationships much like PCA.
  It is found to be the most accurate approach to reduce problems with sparsity in the data as all users do not rate all movies leading to sparsity in the data.
-Another useful feature is that SVDs create embeddings (analogous to principle component loadings) which are low-dimensional hidden factors which for a certain user and item coupling can represent exogenous features of the data like how political a movie is, how much special effects it contained and perhaps how dialogue driven the movie is.
+Another useful feature is that SVDs create embeddings (analogous to principle component loadings) which are low-dimensional hidden factors, which for a certain user and item coupling, can represent exogenous features of the data like how political a movie is, how much special effects it contained and perhaps how dialogue driven the movie is.

 **Evaluation Metrics:**